khalileldoau/global-news-engagement-on-social-media/README.md

 For more details about the dataset, please to the link shared above.

-For the sake of this project, and for ease of access to this data without using the Kaggle API, I loaded this data to my GitHub repo under "datasets" folder.
+For the sake of this project, and for ease of access to this data without using the Kaggle API, I loaded this data to my GitHub repo under "datasets" folder (https://github.com/khalileldoau/global-news-engagement-on-social-media/tree/main/datasets).